zirandaode/DREAM_KZS/README.md

 The paper [*Improving Simulation Efficiency of MCMC for Inverse Modeling of Hydrologic Systems with a Kalman-Inspired Proposal Distribution*](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019WR025474) has been published in *Water Resources Research*.

-The accepted paper can be obtained at [ResearchGate]( https://www.researchgate.net/publication/339393455_Improving_Simulation_Efficiency_of_MCMC_for_Inverse_Modeling_of_Hydrologic_Systems_with_a_Kalman-Inspired_Proposal_Distribution/comments), or sending an email to me (zhangjiangjiang.dz@163.com).
+The accepted paper can be obtained at [ResearchGate]( https://www.researchgate.net/publication/339393455_Improving_Simulation_Efficiency_of_MCMC_for_Inverse_Modeling_of_Hydrologic_Systems_with_a_Kalman-Inspired_Proposal_Distribution/comments), or by sending an email to me (zhangjiangjiang.dz@163.com).